-- This is about a red-clad sword-wielding Chaotic Good Badass hero.
+- This is about a red-clad sword-wielding Chaotic Good badass hero.
 Somewhat of a Marty Stu.
 He's an atoner who hunts his own kind, and interestingly enough, he's the original of his kind.
-He's also The Obi-Wan to his naive blue-clad partner.
+He's also The Mentor to his naive blue-clad partner.
 While he is certainly good-hearted, he acts cold and doesn't hesitate to Shoot the Dog.
 He also has lived for about a hundred years or so.

 Sol Badguy or Zero?

-- A red-clad sword-wielding Chaotic Good Badass hero.
+- A red-clad sword-wielding Chaotic Good badass hero.
 A Glass Cannon fighter (Possibly) with a Swiss-Army Weapon.
 He's affiliated with a La Résistance who goes against an Utopia-like, but actually corrupted Empire.
 He's also a One-Man Army who successfully makes The Empire having headaches, and thus, is hunted by them.
 Like the above, while he is certainly good-hearted, he acts cold, perpetually frowns and doesn't hesitate to Shoot the Dog.
 It's hinted that he's destined to bring out world destruction, but he ultimately choosess to be the one who bring world peace.
 Considered a Woobie, but that will never slow him down.
 His enemies include an ice-powered Hero Antagonist who is too interested to take him down, and a Big Bad who is somewhat Ax-Crazy.
 His ending isn't very good, to say the least.

 Ragna The Bloodedge or Zero?

-- A man from a BBC One series of the mid-Noughties, with a brown coat and a massive female fan base, played by an actor whose voice is completely different to his character's.
+- A man from a BBC One series of the mid-Noughties, with a brown coat and a massive female fan base, payed by an actor whose voice is completely different to his character's.
 He has various companions in different series, including one named Tyler, but he is in all of them.
 He is the rival and occasional friend of a time-traveller played by John Simm and is eventually saved by the character sacrificing himself at the end of the series.
 He's technically died at least once.

 The Tenth Doctor or Gene Hunt?